 Foreign (Multiple) Currency Conversions

 We mention foreign currency in our limitations pages so this page will provide further details on how we approach foreign currency conversions.
-We do support converting foreign currency jobs from Sage and we’ll explain further down how we approach these.

 We don’t attempt to convert any foreign currency transactions from the source software into foreign currency transactions in the destination software.
 All foreign currency transactions are converted as GBP transactions.
 As such all foreign currency bank and credit card accounts are converted as GBP accounts.